Kwanele-hub/expense-tracker-app/README.md

 The expense tracker app is set to deploy information and communication technology (ICT) to combat corruption.
 Corruption in African countries is hindering economic, political, and social development.
 It is a major barrier to economic growth, good governance, and basic freedoms, corruption affects the well-being of individuals, families, and communities.

 Expense Tracker App will reduce corruption by:
->Ensuring that the money that is claimed to be allocated is indeed available
+>Ensuring that the money that is claimed to be allocated is indeed available.
->Ensure that allocated money is spent on appropriate services or products (monitor day to day expenses)
+>Ensure that allocated money is spent on appropriate services or products (monitor day to day expenses).
->Reduce human intervention by sending automated monthly records to the appropriate team(users)
+>Reduce human intervention by sending automated monthly records to the appropriate team(users).
->Detailed expense report
+>Detailed expense report.
 >Limit expenses per category
->The user can approve or not approve certain expenses
+>The user can approve or not approve certain expenses.
 >Get feedback from customers (based on the company or organization).